 As we move into a post-pandemic future, brands should resist the urge to return to business-as-usual and embrace the opportunity to champion purpose.
 Data in the 2021 Edelman’s Trust Barometer finds with the rise of trust in business comes the expectation that companies also stand for something and use their influence for good.
 A whopping 86% of consumers expect CEOs to “publicly speak out about one or more” social issues, including the impact of the pandemic, job automation, societal issues or local community issues.
 Especially in times of uncertainty, we know that purpose-driven brands drive trust and loyalty and consumers seek out brands that play an active role in improving society.
 With the pandemic spurring changes to long-held consumer preferences and brand relationships, taking a stand is critical to building better banking.

 Trust is predicated on consumer expectations that their financial institutions will do what’s right—that means doing what’s in the consumer’s best interest.
 Transparency is so foundational to trust-building that missteps like the massive ones made during the 2008 financial meltdown resulted in catastrophic consequences for financial institutions and economy at large.
 While the industry has spent the last decade repairing its reputation, buttoning up its processes and meeting regulatory guidance, compliance alone is not enough.
 Banks and credit unions must have transparent and open decision-making as their guiding principles.
 A critical part of that transparency includes offering timely, crystal clear information as well as delivering economic responsibility.

-For more insights on building trust in banking, stay tuned to Believe in Banking as it tracks the big trends that are impacting financial services and informing the banking experience.
+For more insights on building trust in banks, stay tuned to Believe in Banking as it tracks the big trends that are impacting financial services and informing the banking experience.
 To develop trust-based experiences for customers and members, especially in the wake of COVID, contact Adrenaline’s experts at email@example.com or (678) 412-6903.